makerdiary/nrf9151-connectkit/docs/guides/ncs/applications/ifmcu.md

 The nRF9151 Connect Kit comes with an on-board Interface MCU built using the nRF52820.
 The Interface MCU Firmware is running on the nRF52820.
 It implements a CMSIS-DAP interface for debugging and programming the nRF9151 SiP.
 It also exposes two USB CDC ACM devices, one acts as a UART bridge between the host and the nRF9151 SiP, the other enables an Interface Shell for accessing board-specific functionality such as battery charger settings.

-The Interface MCU also comes pre-programmed with the [UF2 Bootloader], an easy-to-use and self-upgradable bootloader that can be used to update the firmware by just copying the .uf2-format images to the flash drive without using an external programmer.
+The Interface MCU also comes pre-programmed with the UF2 Bootloader, an easy-to-use and self-upgradable bootloader that can be used to update the firmware by just copying the .uf2-format images to the flash drive without using an external programmer.

 The following figure describes the functional architecture of the Interface MCU: